thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 * Make ammuntion limited and add reloading by picking up bullets.
 * Make the surface of the planet a little less boring to look at.

-The framework contains features to support all these features, though it might not be easy to figure out how.
+The framework contains features to support all these, though it might not be easy to figure out how.
 To be continued!